Can I bring my cell phone to camp?

-The House Track is for first-time campers.
+The Assembly Track is for first-time campers.

 Each participant is assigned to a committee and a caucus, and each caucus has one bill to support and one to oppose.
 Campers learn the process of how a bill becomes a law as well as the responsibilities of citizenship.

-Student legislators hear testimony from lobbyists during committee meetings, oftentimes chaired by real State Senators & Representatives!
+These young legislators hear testimony from lobbyists during committee meetings, oftentimes chaired by real State Senators & Representatives!
 Campers can ask tough questions of the lobbyists and gain valuable information on their bill.

 At what age is my child eligible to attend?

 In order to attend LEAD WI, your child must be 13-19 years old.
 Deciding which year to start sending your camper is up to parents.
 While making this decision, we encourage you to consider the maturity level of your child and whether or not he/she can handle the rigorous schedule and challenging curriculum.

 What is the average age of first-time campers?

 First-time campers vary in ages from 13-19.
 Over the years of LEAD in other states, there has always been a good balance of older and younger participants.
 First-time campers are split into committees and caucuses, and each group is purposely made up of campers of all ages, so no one group has any advantage over another during debates on Friday in the Capitol.

 What if my child is reluctant or does not want to attend?

 This is a common question because LEAD is very unique and the experience is very different than what most teens expect.
 As it turns out, the vast majority of parents who choose to send their children (in spite of objections) express amazement with the 180° shift they see in their child.
 They are glad they made the decision.
 Countless teens have said that LEAD is “…the best thing my parents ever made me do,” and “…the most fun I never thought I’d have.”